 They will get rid of the decay

-Afterward, the teeth expert will drill out the decayed material in the tooth using a laser, drill, or air abrasion tool.
+Afterward, the dentist will drill out the decayed material in the tooth using a laser, drill, or air abrasion tool.
 This part may sound scary, and painful, but the anesthetics and numbing applied at the start will significantly reduce the pain.
 When your tooth is entirely free of decay, the dentist will proceed to clean the area carefully.

 Lastly, the cavity gets a filling